indika/blog/_posts/2013-10-25-cooking-with-chef.md

     - the resources found in that recipe will be inserted (in the exact same order) at that point

 - depends 'java'
-    - This can be found in the meta data of a cookbook
+    - This can be found in the metadata of a cookbook
     - I assume that this cookbook may be automatically obtained, however, I wonder how the exact URL is resolved.